callumflack/callum-flack-design/content/projects/2017-10-30-oceanblue-boats.comp.md

 Vince, the owner, knows fishing boats.
 The website acts as a storybook, each page is a chapter that talks about Vince's love for boats, how he grew up with them and how he loves making them for fishermen who know the difference between a reel positioned off port versus off starboard.

 > We love our new website!
 It tells out story really well, and people just get it.
-Callum has understood who we build boats for, and why we do it.” — Vince Cassaniti, owner of OceanBlue Boats
+Callum has understood who we build boats for, and why we do it. _Vince Cassaniti, owner_

 @[MarkdownImage](medium src="/images/oceanblueboats-layout.jpg")